 Seasonal items and décor pieces alike can mingle atop the cabinets until they're needed down below.

-Give Shelving The VIP (Window) Treatment
+Give Shelving the VIP (Window) Treatment

 Kitchen design is often a balancing act between windows and storage.
 Too many cabinets and the space becomes cave-like from lack of light.
 Too many windows and you end up suffering from a dearth of storage.
-But, this cool compromise is something we haven't seen too often: open shelving suspended over windows.
+But this cool compromise is something we haven't seen too often: open shelving suspended over windows.

 Sure, it comes with some caveats.
 You don't want to overcrowd the shelves or place anything there that will be diminished from too much direct sunlight.
-But, it's a smart way to make the most of your space—and did we mention it's so Instagrammable?
+However, it's a smart way to make the most of your space—and did we mention it's so Instagrammable?

 Float Your Dryer